-Sponsorship can take many forms, from an altruistic act of donating funds or the use of goods for a charitable cause, to a formal business arrangement (corporate sponsorship) under which goods, services or funding is made available under a sponsorship agreement to a club in return for specific advertising, branding and promotional services by the club.
+Many professional sports clubs enter into sponsorship agreements with different sponsors.
+A sponsorship can take many forms, from for example, an altruistic act of donating funds, goods, assets, services or the use of assets to a charitable cause, to a formal business arrangement (commercial sponsorship) under which funds, goods, assets, services or the use of assets are provided under a sponsorship agreement to a club in return for specific advertising, branding and promotional services rendered by the club.

-In the commercial world it is seldom that funds are donated, or the use of assets such as motor vehicles are made available, to sporting organisations or sportspersons without expecting something of value in return which is in pursuance of the sponsoring organisation's business objectives.
+Commercially it is rare that funds are donated, or the use of assets such as motor vehicles are made available, to sporting organisations or sportspersons without expecting something of value in return which is in pursuance of the sponsor's business objectives.